jake-knerr/chess/README.md

 }
 ```

 #### App overrides can also be used to style content that was not previously styled.
-In other words, app overrides can create new fragments, states, modifiers, etc.
+In other words, app overrides can create new fragments, states, extensions, etc.

 **[⬆ Table of Contents](#toc)**